TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/pump-config.md

 EV: <b>TYK_PMP_DECODERAWREQUEST</b><br />
 Type: `bool`<br />

-Setting this to True allows the Raw Request to be decoded from base 64 for all pumps.
+Setting this to true allows the Raw Request to be decoded from base 64 for all pumps.
 This is set to false by default.

 ### raw_response_decoded
 EV: <b>TYK_PMP_DECODERAWRESPONSE</b><br />
 Type: `bool`<br />

-Setting this to True allows the Raw Response to be decoded from base 64 for all pumps.
-This is set to False by default.
+Setting this to true allows the Raw Response to be decoded from base 64 for all pumps.
+This is set to false by default.